 In 1923, the first motorized fire engine was purchased by the Village of Grand Rapids: a 1923 Graham Bros.
 (Dodge) for $4,751.00.
 This truck was later refurbished in the late 1980’s by department personnel and it is still used as a parade unit today.

-At the present time the Grand Rapids Fire Department is comprised of 30 paid on call firefighters, a Fire Chaplain, a ½ time paid Fire Inspector position, and an operating budget of nearly $600,000.00.
+At the present time the Grand Rapids Fire Department is comprised of 30 paid on call firefighters with 2 trainees, a ½ time paid Fire Inspector position, and an operating budget of nearly $600,000.00.
 The department provides fire suppression, rescue, and hazardous materials response for more than 20,000 people residing in the cities of Grand Rapids, LaPrairie, and 6 other townships, in an area that totals more than 270 square miles.

 Our fleet consists of 11 different apparatus and various trailers and support equipment located in two stations, including a 2009 Pierce 95’ Aerial Platform Ladder Truck at a purchase price of nearly $1 million.
 Our department has also been a contractor to the State of Minnesota as a Hazardous Materials Chemical Assessment Team since 1995, primarily covering 9 counties in northern Minnesota for hazmat emergencies.